-On July 20, 1981, the Secretary of the U. S. Department of Transportation, acting in response to a federal court decision that Section 504 of the Rehabilitation Act of 1973 did not authorize the Secretary to require that all buses be made accessible to handicapped persons, issued a proposed new rule amending the rule issued on May 31, 1979.
-In effect, the amendment which was promulgated on an interim basis reinstated the special efforts rules that were first set forth in 1976, with some modifications.
+On July 20, 1981, the Secretary of the U.S. Department of Transportation, acting in response to a federal court decision that Section 504 of the Rehabilitation Act of 1973 did not authorize the Secretary to require that all buses be made accessible to handicapped persons, issued a proposed new rule amending the rule issued on May 31, 1979.
+In effect, the amendment which was promulgated on an interim basis reinstated the special efforts rules that were first set forth in 1976.
 The interim final rule restated examples illustrating a level of effort by a public transit system that would be deemed by the Urban Mass Transportation Administration to satisfy all federal requirements.
-Such examples included implementing any one of the following actions:
+Such examples consisted of the following:

-- 1. Operation of a program for wheelchair users and semi-ambulatory persons that would involve the expenditure of an average annual dollar amount equivalent to at least 3.5 percent of the federal transit operating and capital grant assistance received by each recipient under the UMTA Section 5 formula grant program on an average annual basis. - 2.
-Making one-half of the bus fleet accessible to wheelchair-bound individuals. - 3.
-Providing a substitute transit service with wheelchair-accessible vehicles, with coverage and service levels similar to those of the regular transit system. - 4.
-Operation of a system of any design that would assure every wheelchair user or semi-ambulatory person public transit service upon request for at least 10 round trips per week at fares comparable to those charged on standard transit buses for trips of similar lengths.
+- 1. Operation of a program for wheelchair users and semi-ambulatory persons that would involve the expenditure of an average annual dollar amount equivalent to at least 3.5 percent of the federal transit operating and capital grant assistance received by each recipient of funds under the UMTA Section 5 formula grant program. - 2.
+Making one-half of the bus fleet accessible to wheelchair-bound individuals. - Providing a substitute transit service with wheelchair-accessible vehicles, with coverage and service levels similar to those of the regular transit system.